 Children from the Schwarzbach school experience "Reading in special places" with the KiJuPa

 Nauheim.
-As part of the "Reading in Special Places" by the Nauheim library, reading event for a third-grade class from the Schwarzbach School took place on October 30, 2025 in the town hall .
+As part of the "Reading in Special Places" series organized by the Nauheim library, a special reading event for a third-grade class from the Schwarzbach School took place on October 30, 2025, in the town hall .
 The event focused on democracy and participation – presented in a child-friendly, interactive, and engaging way.

 Discover democracy through play

 To begin, the students played a democracy bingo game with symbols related to participation.
-Afterwards, they viewed a large photo collage showcasing
+Afterwards, they viewed a large photo collageactivities of the Children's and Youth Parliament (KiJuPa) .
+They learned how children can participate in the KiJuPa, implement projects, and even run for office themselves.

 Reading from "The Parliament of Animals"